 The Gentlemen’s Pool House, the large, octagonal, white wooden building, along with the pool inside it, was built in 1761.
 The oldest spa structure in the U.S., it was intended for use by both ladies and gentlemen, although at separate, alternating times.
 The pool is similar in size and shape to the nearby mineral springs – about 120 feet in circumference with approximately 43,000 gallons of constantly flowing spring water.
 In 1836, the circular Ladies’ Pool House was constructed to give the ladies their own pool.

 INFORMATION ABOUT THE WATER

 The United States Geological Survey has determined that these springs have a remarkably uniform rate of flow and temperature.
 Unaffected by changes of the seasons, the waters remain at a natural body temperature all year and flow at the astounding rate of 1,700,000 gallons per day.
-The waters have an unusually high level of mineral content – guests find that they can float easily – and are so crystal clear a book can easily be read through them.
+The waters have an unusually high level of mineral content and are so crystal clear a book can easily be read through them.